trinhngocthuyen/TIL/ios/rac_log_events.md

 I strongly agree that debugging is not quite easy in the async world.
 Printing log is my common way to deal with it :D. And yes, I didn't know that RAC provides such a built-in logger.

-Actually, I also have my own extensions (`logWhenStarted, logWhenNext, logWhenFailed, logWhenCompleted...`) to deal with this problem.
+Actually, I also have my own extensions (`logWhenStarted, logWhenNext, logWhenFailed, logWhenCompleted...`) to log events.
 But I have to call N functions instead.
 Ex: `producer.logWhenStarted("Started").logWhenCompleted("Completed").logWhenFailed("Failed")`

 Let's look at that of RAC